OpenSpace/openspace.github.io/docs/tutorials/users/downloadinstall.md

 # Download, Install, and Run
 {: .no_toc }
-This section will cover getting OpenSpace from our website and running it on your computer.
+This section will cover downloading OpenSpace from our website and running it on your computer.

 1. TOC
 {:toc}